 Use beta-blockers and/or rate-limiting calcium channel blockers (usually verapamil) to decrease myocardial contractility and slow the heart rate and thus prolong diastolic filling and decrease outflow obstruction.

-Avoid nitrates and other drugs that decrease preload (eg, diuretics, ACE inhibitors, angiotensin II receptor blockers) because these decrease LV size and worsen LV function.
+Avoid nitrates and other drugs that decrease preload (eg, diuretics, angiotensin-converting enzyme inhibitors, angiotensin II receptor blockers) because these decrease left ventricular size and worsen left ventricular function.

 Place an implantable cardioverter-defibrillator for patients with syncope or sudden cardiac arrest.

-Do surgical myomectomy or alcohol septal ablation in patients with symptoms despite medical therapy.
+Do surgical myectomy or alcohol septal ablation in patients with symptoms despite medical therapy.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 American Heart Association Guidelines on Hypertrophic Cardiomyopathy: Ommen SR, Mital S, Burke MA, et al: 2020 AHA/ACC Guideline for the Diagnosis and Treatment of Patients With Hypertrophic Cardiomyopathy A Report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines [published correction appears in Circulation.
 2020 Dec 22;142(25):e633].
 Circulation 20 November 2020. doi: 10.1161/CIR.0000000000000937

 Drugs Mentioned In This Article

 |Calan, Calan SR, Covera-HS, Isoptin, Isoptin SR, Verelan, Verelan PM